Song Hye-kyo: Net worth and expensive things owned by 'The Glory' star

 Career and filmography

 Song Hye-kyu’s The Glory Part 2 was released on 10 March 2023, and with an IMDb rating of 8.1, it soon caught the attention of a global audience.
 In the series, the South Korean actress plays the sinister Moon Dong-eun who mercilessly gets back at her high school bullies.
-For the first season, Song reportedly made more than KRW 200 million (over USD 151,745 or approx. SGD 202,447) per episode.
+For the first season, Song reportedly made more than KRW 200 million (over USD 151,745) per episode.

 Song’s journey began in 1996 when she won the SunKyung Smart Model Contest at the age of 14 and appeared in a modelling assignment for a school uniform brand.
 This landed her first acting job in a small role in the drama series First Love in the same year.